hashgraph/hedera-improvement-proposal/HIP/hip-0000-block-node.md

 ## Specification

+The block node at its simplest will be another node server that offers APIs to consumers to obtain needed network information and insights.
+Clean extendable schemas and easy to consume APIs are important to reach this goal

 ### Block Stream Schema

 The Block node will support the streaming and parsing of Block Stream messages in protocol buffer format, as specified